MacCode7110/CS4341A2/Exercise3.16.md

         Actions:

-            1. Connect Railway Piece: A railway piece picked out of the subset of unconnected railway pieces can be connected to an open socket or peg of the piece that was previously connected to the railway.
+            1. Connect Railway Piece: A railway piece picked out of the subset of unconnected railway pieces can be connected to an open socket or peg of a piece that was previously connected to the railway.
+The previously connected piece that is selected in the following priority is (1) if a loop was just connected together, a connected fork piece with at least one remaining open peg or socket or (2) else, the piece that was most recently connected to the railway.
             2. Remove Railway Piece:
                 a.
-If there are no railway pieces in the subset of unconnected pieces that can connect to the open socket or peg of the piece that was previously connected to the railway, then this piece that was previously connected to the railway will be removed and placed back in the subset of unconnected railway pieces.
+If there are no railway pieces in the subset of unconnected pieces that can connect to the open socket or peg of a piece that was previously connected to the railway, then the selected piece that was previosuly connected to the railway will be removed and placed back in the subset of unconnected railway pieces.
+The previously connected piece that is selected in the following priority is (1) if a loop was just connected together, a connected fork piece with at least one remaining open peg or socket or (2) else, the piece that was most recently connected to the railway.
                 b.
-If there are no railway pieces in the subset of unconnected pieces that can connect to the open socket or peg of the piece that was previously connected to the railway without overlapping another railway piece, then the piece that was previously connected to the railway will be removed and placed back in the subset of unconnected railway pieces.
+If there are no railway pieces in the subset of unconnected pieces that can connect to the open socket or peg of a piece that was previously connected to the railway without overlapping another railway piece, then the selected piece that was previously connected to the railway will be removed and placed back in the subset of unconnected railway pieces.
+The previously connected piece that is selected in the following priority is (1) if a loop was just connected together, a connected fork piece with at least one remaining open peg or socket or (2) else, the piece that was most recently connected to the railway.

         Transitional Model: